Motovun: The Enchanting City on the Hill!

 The history of Motovun goes back to ancient times.
 The earliest records are from the end of the 2nd century to the beginning of the 3rd century.
 In Roman times, the settlement was called “Montana”, although it is still called so in Italian.
 At the end of the 5th century, the town was under Byzantine rule and from 1278 until the end of the 18th century it was owned by the Venetians.
 Even today, you can admire numerous attractions and buildings of this rich history.

 A visit to the small town of Motovun is considered to be one of the best things to do in Istria and is therefore a popular tourist destination.
 During a stroll through the alleys of this picturesque old town, there are many things worth seeing, and the surroundings also have surprises in store!
 Here is a summary of the most beautiful attractions of Motovun at a glance:

 The beautiful historical town gates, some of which date back to the 14th century and others to the 16th century, are among the most important attractions of the village Motovun.
 They lead directly to the heart of the old town, which is surrounded by an imposing and well-preserved fortress.
 Particularly impressive is the gate “Toranj novih vrata” on the outer ring of walls, which is decorated with the coats of arms of important Venetian patrician families.

 Trg.
 Piaza de Soto

-Immediately after the gates you will come across the Trg.
-Piaza de Soto, one of the most beautiful places of Motovun.
+Immediately after the gates, you will come across the Trg.
+Piaza de Soto, one of the most beautiful places in Motovun.
 Several gardens invite you to linger and enjoy a good coffee or delicious Croatian wine with a breathtaking view of the Mirna valley.
 Next to this square is the 17th century town loggia and another town gate, which leads through the inner-city wall into the center.